roman-milk/roman-milk.github.io/like-mommy-like-daughter.md

+===

- ****** Like Mommy, Like Daughter ****** bysilkstockingslover© It was after midnight on a Tuesday and Sandra was fast asleep when she was suddenly awakened by Mariah, naked from the waist down.
+It was after midnight on a Tuesday and Sandra was fast asleep when she was suddenly awakened by Mariah, naked from the waist down.
 Mariah ordered, "Wake up Sandra I need your help."

  Sandra groggily woke up and asked concerned, "What's wrong, Mariah?
 Are you OK?"